0xf104a/GumOS/README.md

 # GumOS
 **WORK IN PROGRESS**<br>
 Not a real operating system, but a wrapper on FreeRTOS and M5Stack.
+Will support lua script for M5Stack(currently lua does not support drawing and working with hardware – writing library implementing all of those is still to be done)

 # Notice
 GUI is not yet ready.
 Also I have no idea why git don't want to add ramfs folder completely and adds only logo.